Playwriting and New Play Dramaturgy

 Students are strongly encouraged to take THEA 4330 3.0 Contemporary Canadian Theatre as a supplement to their series of Playwriting and New Play Dramaturgy courses.
 Creating contemporary Canadian theatre without seeing and engaging with contemporary Canadian theatre is like learning to cook without eating the food.

-All Theatre majors must complete either THEA 3150 3.0 Theatre Management or THEA 4150 3.0 Professional Aspects of Theatre in order to graduate.
+All Theatre majors must complete either THEA 3150 3.0 Theatre Management or THEA 4150 3.0 Theatre Career Management in order to graduate.